As you look skywards tonight, you might just see some particularly special fireworks.

 I hope you have a safe and memorable New Year’s Eve.
 Enjoy the fireworks!
 And I’d love to know your thoughts about sending your friends and family skywards.

-ABOUT THE BLOGGER: Lisa Herbert is a cemetery wanderer, journalist and author of The Bottom Drawer Book: an after death action plan, an informative and amusing workbook for those who want to prepare for the inevitable.
-The second edition is available in Australia for $18.95, including postage.
-You can buy here.
+ABOUT THE BLOGGER: Lisa Herbert is a cemetery wanderer, journalist and author of The Bottom Drawer Book: the after death action plan an informative and amusing workbook and funeral planning guide for those who want to prepare for the inevitable.
+The second edition is available in Australia for $24.95, including postage.
+You can buy it here.